 Field of Vision

 Dogs have a wider range of vision because their eyes are on the sides of their head.
-Dogs can see peripherally about 250 degrees; whereas humans can see only 190 degrees in their visual field.
+Dogs can see peripherally about 250 degrees, whereas humans can see only 190 degrees in their visual field.

-Because dog’s eyes are farther apart, the visual field of each eye does not overlap as much as human eyes do.
+Because dogs’ eyes are farther apart, the visual field of each eye does not overlap as much as human eyes do.
 This overlap is called the binocular field of vision, and it gives humans the superior edge in being able to focus clearly on details and judge distance.
 Most dogs have 20:75 visual acuity compared to a human’s 20:20.
 So, what a human can see clearly at 75 feet, a dog can only see clearly at 20 feet.
 This means dogs mostly see fuzzy silhouettes at a distance, as details get lost and tend to blend together.

 Compared to humans, dogs see less color and color intensity.
 Although not totally colorblind, dogs have only two kinds of color receptors to our three, similar to a human with red-green colorblindness.
 Dogs see red and green as shades of grey.
 However, blue and yellow stand out to them.
-Therefore, an orange ball laying on green grass could be very difficult to see for most dogs, whereas a human would be able to see the ball very easily.
+Therefore, an orange ball lying on green grass could be very difficult to see for most dogs, whereas a human would be able to see the ball very easily.

 Both the lack of ability to see color variation and the inability to differentiate details can cause anxiety in some dogs when introduced to someone or something new in their environment.
-Animal behaviorist and trainer, Patricia McConnell, says dogs do not understand the concept of “removable parts.”
+Animal behaviorist and trainer, Patricia McConnell says dogs do not understand the concept of “removable parts.”
 Instead, dogs tend to see the outline of the whole.
 So, hats, backpacks, bicycles, boxes, heavy coats, and even sun glare may all change the silhouette of a recognizable human being into something different.
-For example, when Layla was young she used to bark at a neighborhood boy who would fly by on his skateboard.
+For example, when Layla was young, she used to bark at a neighborhood boy who would fly by on his skateboard.
 Instead of seeing 12-year-old Nathan riding on his skateboard, Layla likely saw them as attached, some sort of human-like monster with noisy wheels for feet.
 Once she was comfortable enough to sniff Nathan and then the offending skateboard that Nathan used, all was well.

 If you like Cool Canine Capabilities, check out